 Comment on planning applications

-You can use our Adur & Worthing Planning Public Access system.
+You can use our Adur & Worthing Planning Public Access system using the button link below.
 You will need to know the application reference or the address relating to the application.
-You can also use Adur & Worthing Planning Public Access to track and monitor the progress of any application you are interested in and be notified of any changes or updates by email.
+You can also track and monitor the progress of any application you are interested in and be notified of any changes or updates by email.

-Or you can write to the Planning (Development Management) section.
-If you write to us please quote the application reference number and address of the application.
+- If you write to us or email us please quote the application reference number and address of the application.

 We can only take into account comments which relate to the application:

 - relevant planning policies

 - design, appearance, materials, character